dooferlad/xingu/README.md

 ```bash
 $ aws rds download-db-log-file-portion --db-instance-identifier <db ID> --log-file-name <filename> --output text --starting-token 0 > /tmp/psql.log
 ```
 ...but this didn't work.
-It would have bits of file missing.
-The reliable way seems to be using the downloadCompleteLogFile API endpoint.
-This tool does that.
+It downloads a portion (the hint being in the API endpoint name) and sure, you can get multiple bits and stick them together, possibly even in a bit of shell script if you wanted, but I didn't.

 # Usage
 ## Configuration